Cotten’s Quandary on if it’s His Money or (keeping) his Wife …

-Sadly though after watching this particular film, I noted that Cotten appeared in two short but effective scenes and these scenes (and film) dominated by top billing, Ms De Havilland.
+Sadly though after watching this particular film, I noted that Cotten appeared in two short but effective scenes and these scenes (and film) were dominated by top billing, Ms De Havilland.
 I’m putting this film review on hold, should her yearly blogathon return next year.
-Darlin’ Husband then recommended I review Soylent Green (1973), but Cotten was on and off the screen before I put pen to paper.
+Darlin Husband then recommended I review Soylent Green (1973), but Cotten was on and off the screen before I put pen to paper.
 Much to my (now) growing frustration.

 Then I noticed to my delight that this actor had the claim to fame of acting in two of Alfred Hitchcock’s movies – Shadow of a Doubt (1943) and Under Capricorn (1949) – and three episodes of the TV Series, Alfred Hitchcock Presents.
-These episodes listed as Dead Weight (1959), Together (1958) and Breakdown (1955).
+These episodes are listed as Dead Weight (1959), Together (1958) and Breakdown (1955).
 I chose to review Dead Weight, their final TV collaboration with Cotten getting top billing (as I hoped this meant more screen time.)

 The TV Series Alfred Hitchcock Presents (1955-62) dramatised tales of crime, mystery and suspense.
-It ran for 10 years in half-hourly episodes with all sporting a wee opening and ending segment from Hitchcock himself.
+It ran for 10 years in half-hourly episodes, all sporting a wee opening and ending segment from Hitchcock himself.
 The show had an easily recognisable title sequence and the theme tune of Charles Gounod’s Funeral March of a Marionette.